ruby-grape/grape/README.md

 end
 ```

-Note that *both* range endpoints have to be a `#kind_of?` your `:type` option (if you don't supplied the `:type` option, it will be guessed to be equal to the class of the range's first endpoint).
+Note that *both* range endpoints have to be a `#kind_of?` your `:type` option (if you don't supply the `:type` option, it will be guessed to be equal to the class of the range's first endpoint).
 So the following is invalid:

 ```ruby
 params do